basecamp/policies/refund/hey/index.md

 We’ll also consider giving credits for future cycles if something goes wrong on our side.
 For example, if we had extended downtime (multiple hours in a day, or multiple days in a month) or you emailed customer service and it took multiple days to get back to you, we’ll issue a partial credit to your account.

-If you cancel and request a refund within the first year, your @hey.com email address will be recycled after 90 days and made available to someone else.
+If you cancel and request a refund within the first year, your @hey.com email address will be recycled 30 days after account cancellation and made available to someone else.
+That's true for full refunds and prorated refunds, but doesn't apply for valid consumption tax refunds.

 ## HEY for Work
 HEY for Work subscriptions are paid on a monthly basis for each user (manager, co-worker) within an account.
 But we know that change happens, folks join or move on, and sometimes cleaning up email addresses that may no longer be needed might accidentally slip through the cracks.